msssk/jsbp/codecon.md

 ### Avoiding Pitfalls and Improving Correctness

+* Avoid using global variables; pass references to local scopes as needed
 * Define variables and functions before using them (improves clarity; reduces pitfalls related to implicit globals and hoisting)
 * Declare all variables at the top of the scope and avoid implicit globals.
 Declaring variables at the top of the scope ensures that any assignment happens to the local reference.
 * Use strict comparison operators (`===` and `!==` instead of `==` and `!=`) since the behavior is easier to understand and remember, and in most well-designed code is the desirable behavior anyway.
 (The rules JavaScript follows for type coercion can be complicated and few programmers know them all.)